20lives/dmote/doc/options-main.md

 #### Parameter `thickness`

-The thickness (i.e. height) in mm of the bottom plate.
+The thickness (i.e. height) in mm of all bottom plates you choose to include.
+This covers plates for the case and for the wrist rest.

+The case will not be raised to compensate for this.
+Instead, the height of the bottom plate will be removed from the main model so that it does not extend to z = 0.

 ### Section `leds`